Florence Bell (writer)

-Dame Florence Eveleen Eleanore, Lady Bell, DBE, JP (née Olliffe; 9 September 1851 - 16 May 1930) was a British writer and playwright.
+Dame Florence Eveleen Eleanore, Lady Bell, DBE, JP (née Olliffe; 9 September 1851 – 16 May 1930) was a British writer and playwright.
+She was a daughter of the Irish physician Joseph Francis Olliffe.

 Biography

 Bell was born in Paris, France in 1851, the youngest of four children of Irish-born Joseph Francis Olliffe (later Sir Joseph Olliffe) and Laura Cubitt.
-She was the second wife of Sir Hugh Bell, 2nd Baronet Bell of Rounton Grange, and was styled Lady Bell.
+She was the second wife of Sir Hugh Bell, 2nd Baronet, of Rounton Grange, and was styled Lady Bell.
 The couple had three children: